MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ### How many users can be in a group?

-Microsoft Community Training does not set any numeric limits on the number of people who can be in a group.
+Community Training does not set any numeric limits on the number of people who can be in a group.

 ### Can I auto-enroll users to groups based on their profile information?

-Microsoft Community Training platform  allows you to automatically add users to the specific group whenever the user's profile information matches the criteria of the rules.
+Community Training platform  allows you to automatically add users to the specific group whenever the user's profile information matches the criteria of the rules.

 When a user registers on the portal and completes the profile information, the values entered are compared against the rule applied by administrators for different groups and users are added to all the groups where criteria match.